jdcloudcom/en/documentation/Networking/Elastic-IP/Introduction/Benefits.md

 ## Multiple Billing Type Support

-Users can select an appropriate billing type, according to business requirements, from the types of monthly package, pay by configuration and pay by consumption.
+Users can select an appropriate billing type, according to business requirements, from the types of payment by monthly package, payment by configuration and payment by consumption.

 ## Flexible Bandwidth Modification